jugnuarora/DataTalks-de-zoomcamp-project/README.md

     - 31028: Artificial Intelligence
     - 31035: Data Visualization

     Other than this there is a column `field`which contains 65 semantic field that helps in grouping the formacodes at higher level.
 For example, all the above would be part of ÌT and information systems.
-Other Example wold be Financial Management account.
+Other Example would be Financial Management account.

 **Problem Statement:**